box/developer.box.com/guides/getting-started/branding-guidelines.md

 ---
 # Branding Guidelines

-We’re glad you’re using the Box platform, and we want you to be able to broadcast to the world that you’re using Box, but it’s very important that your application not be mistaken for an official Box application.
-For that reason, we’ve created a guide to what you can and can’t do with our name and logo.
+We are glad you are using Box Platform, and we want you to be able to broadcast to the world that you are using Box.
+However, it is very important that your application not be mistaken for an official Box application.
+For this reason, we created a guide to using our name and logo.

 ## Approved logos